mandraga/upernes/README.md

     Gdb - Used to debug upernes (the disassembler/reassembler)

-    SDL2 - Used to show the disassembly progress.
+    SDL2 - if enabled to show the disassembly progress.

     Flex and Bison - Used to parse opcodes

 You need to install wla-65816 from the web site.
 Wla-65816 is one of the best assemblers for retro gaming.
 Add wla-65816 to your windows path (like adding C:\dev\snes\wladx_binaries_20040822\ to your $PATH) I use FCEUX for the nes roms, and bsnes-plus for the snes roms, because they have a debugger.

+ ## Docker Image

+ The docker image is a Debian with bash, build-essentials, and wla-65816 assembler.
+ You can build it with init_docker.sh

+ But first you need to install docker, for linux, I suggest this link: https://docs.docker.com/engine/install/ubuntu/

+ The docker container allows to build upernes as well as calling it to convert roms.
+ Call ./docker/run_docker.sh and you will have a bash shell in the container in the current directory.

 ## How to use upernes: